Blockchains-Princeton/COS-ECE470-fa2022/Project7/README.md

 #### Add those checks when processing blocks

 When receiving and processing a block, also check transactions inside it.

-### Transaction Mempool

-Create a transaction **Mempool** structure to store all the received valid transactions which have not been included in the blockchain yet.
-If a new transaction passes the above checks, add it to the mempool.
-**Mempool** will also be used by miner to include transactions in the blocks being mined.
-The miner will add transactions in the mempool to the block till it reaches the block size limit (upper limit).
-You can choose the size limit by yourself (remember to meet the requirements in the **Grading** section).
-There is no lower limit on transactions, i.e., a block may contain no transactions.
-Upon processing a new block (which is not an orphan or stale), remove the corresponding transactions from the mempool.

-Similar to **Blockchain**, you need the thread-safe wrapper `Arc<Mutex<>>`.

 ### Transaction generator